paperdave/paperdave-ui/readme.md

 # @paperdave/ui

-My own ui library for making svelte applications.
+My own ui library for making web applications.
 It has these keys:

 - Polished and good feeling to interact with, with the extreme attention to detail I am known for.
 - Easily themeable and customizable, beyond dark and light modes.